 CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 Who you choose to perform your Breast Augmentation is a very important decision.
-Double board-certified plastic surgeon, Dr. Paul Warner Papillion performs hundreds of breast augmentations yearly and Breast augmentation happens to be one of his favorite procedures.
+Double board-certified plastic surgeon, Dr. Paul Warner Papillion in Brentwood performs hundreds of breast augmentations yearly and Breast augmentation happens to be one of his favorite procedures.
 His results are amazing, his patients love him, and a breast augmentation consultation with Dr. Papillion will be well worth your time.
-Below the quick facts, Dr. Papillion has answered the key questions you need to know about breast augmentation.
+Below are the quick facts, Dr. Papillion has answered the key questions you need to know about breast augmentation.
 Keep reading to learn more!

 Downtime: 5-7 days